 The background determination is part of the source extraction algorithm (provided by SExtractor).
-This QC parameter is defined as $M = -2.5 \log{10}(F/A)$ , where F is the median of the background map, and A the area of one image pixel in $\operatorname{arcsec}^2$ .
-Note that this is an instrumental magnitude, where neither color correction nor zeropoint is applied.
+This QC parameter is defined as $M = -2.5 \log{10}(F/A)$ , where F is the median of the background map, and A the area of one image pixel in arcsec.
+Note that this is an instrumental magnitude, where neither a colour correction nor a zeropoint correction is applied.